ucdavis-bioinformatics-training/2023-January-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro2.md

     <up><up>  # go to some previous command, just to have something to work on
     <ctrl-a>  # go to the beginning of the line
     <ctrl-e>  # go to the end of the line
+    # left and right arrow keys will move one character at a time
+    <ctrl-left> # will move one word at a time to the left
+    <ctrl-right> # will move one word at a time to the right
     # now use left and right to move to a single word (surrounded by whitespace: spaces or tabs)
     <ctrl-k>  # delete from here to end of line
     <ctrl-w>  # delete from here to beginning of preceeding word